meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ### 3. Invalid opcodes can badly influence the output code

 In theory, the invalid input opcodes are not accessible by any means because they are surrounded by invalid EVM opcodes.
-Indeed, if the program counter should naturally arrive to the invalid input opcode, the transaction will revert because it is preceeded by invalid EVM opcodes.
+Indeed, if the program counter should naturally arrive to the invalid input opcode, the transaction will revert because it is preceded by invalid EVM opcodes.
 We also can't jump on them because it needs a `JUMPDEST` opcode, that is `5b`, the encoding of `[`, a valid input opcode.
 But, if we put a `PUSHN` opcode with $N > 2$, it will escape opcodes that are further.
 Indeed, the N bytes following a `PUSHN` are escaped, in the sense that they can't be executed as actual opcodes.
 So, any `PUSHN` with $N > 2$ in the input program can lead to unexpected behaviours.

 ### 4. There is no check that all the opened square brackets are closed

 An input program with opened square brackets that are not closed is accepted and will go through the pre-processing without any problem.
-It can revert during the compilation, but not necessarly.
+It can revert during the compilation, but not necessarily.
 Indeed, if an unmatched square bracket is opened at the index `i` in the input program, `loop[i]` won't be affected, so it will have a null value.
 Thus, a `BasicBlock` will be created with the field `dst2` set to 1 (that is`loop[i] + 1`).
 If there is no block that begins at the index 1, the compilation will revert at the line 293:

 ```solidity
 uint dst = basicBlockAddrs[labels[i].dstBlock];